kyleu/boilerplay/doc/src/main/paradox/technology.md

 ## Technology

 The Play application communicates over a WebSocket to a pool of Akka actors managing connections.
-Serialization is handled by Play Json, and all database communication runs via postgres-async.
+Serialization is handled by Play Json, and all database communication runs via jdbc.
 Scala.js compiles the shared code and provides an in-browser component.

 The index page opens a websocket connection for bidirectional communication, handled via Play and Akka.